eyenx/blog/src/_posts/2020-05-02-using-named-scratchpads-with-xmonad.md

 import XMonad.Util.NamedScratchpad
 ```

-Now we just need to write following code block to configure some scratchpads, as an example, I'll set up 3 different scratchpads.
+Now we just need to write following code block to configure some scratchpads.
+As an example, I'll set up 3 different scratchpads.

 * taskwarrior
 * simple terminal